brucemack/brucemack.github.io/ampersand/index.md

 and increments every 20ms no matter what.
 That is how I ended up coding it.

 I think he meant to say "+50 from the last packet" above, but the point still stands.

+### Small Documentation Error - Ping Packet Size

+The beleive the [VOTER Protocol documentation](https://allstarlink.github.io/voter/voter-protocol) contains a small but important error.
+The definition of PING reads as follows:

+> **Payload type 5 - "PING" (Connectivity Test)**
+> Octets 24 and up contain 200 bytes of payload for evaluation of connectivity quality.
+When a client receives this packet, it is intended to be transmitted (with the payload information intact) immediately back to the host from which it came.
+The actual contents of the payload are not specifically defined for the purposes of this protocol, and is entirely determined by the implementation of the applicable function in the host.

+This suggests that the PING message can be 24 + 200 = 224 octets in length.
+However, after some strange problems and a review of the VOTER firmware I can see that the static/global buffer allocated for reading the PING messages is only 24 + 164 = 188 bytes in length.
+Unforunately, sending the bytes above the 188 byte limit may result in a write into an unexpected area of memory in the VOTER/RTCM device. **BE CAREFUL!**

 # Other Pages